Tanzu-Partner-SE/tko-guide/workshop2/04-image-policies.md

 <p style='margin-top:1em; text-align:left'>
 <b>Note:</b></p>
 <p style='margin-left:1em;'>
 Image registry policies cannot be set at a cluster level.
-To set an image registry policy, select Workspaces under the Image Registry tab in the Policies page.
+Image policies can be assigned only at workspace level or at the organization level.
 </p>
 </span>
 </div>